-Lastly, I want to encourage everyone to renew your 2023 membership.
+Lastly, I want to encourage everyone to renew their 2024 membership.
 AUGS is the home organization for all urogynecology professionals.
-It is with your support, engagement, and participation that AUGS is able to fulfill its mission and provide a platform for us to come together to exchange ideas, network and advance the field of urogynecology.
+It is with your support, engagement, and participation that AUGS is able to fulfill its mission to drive excellence in comprehensive care for women with pelvic floor disorders.
+Furthermore, AUGS plays a pivotal role in allowing us to come together to exchange ideas, network and advance the field of urogynecology.

 I look forward to what we will do together for our field and AUGS in 2024.